-Authors are encouraged to publish supplementary data in electronic form.
-Such data can include supporting applications, high-resolution images, video clips, and more, to enhance the scientific research and increase the impact of the article.
-Placing repetitive details and bulky data in online supplementary materials can also help authors to improve the readability of their articles and to provide the required length of the manuscripts.
+Supplementary data are published in electronic form.
+In addition to necessary experimental details and copies of all spectra, such data can include supporting applications, high-resolution images, video clips, and more, to enhance the scientific research and increase the impact of the article.
+Placing bulky data in online supplementary materials can also help authors to improve the readability of their articles and to provide the required length of the manuscripts.

-Supplementary materials should be submitted as separate files and referred to from within the text of the manuscript or in the added paragraph entitled 'Online Supplementary Materials' at the end of the manuscript.
+Supplementary materials should be submitted as separate files and referred to within the text of the manuscript and/or in the added paragraph entitled 'Online Supplementary Materials' at the end of the manuscript.
 Supplementary data of the accepted articles will be published in the electronic version of the journal.
+When preparing supplementary data, the authors should keep in mind the following: